 Alcione Residence

-Located in the heart of Positano with incredible views of the Tyrrhenian Sea, this accommodation offers spacious, luminous rooms with private terraces just 10 minute’s walk from the beach.
+Located in the heart of Positano with incredible views of the Tyrrhenian Sea, this accommodation offers spacious, luminous rooms with private terraces just 10 minutes walk from the beach.

 With private parking nearby, guests are served a sweet Italian breakfast on their terrace with the option of savory meals by request.
-The view from the private terraces is what we imagine Amalfi coastal hotels to be like!
+The view from the private terraces is where we imagine Amalfi coastal hotels to be like!

 Praiano

 Considered by many travel writers to be the most beautiful town on the Amalfi Coast, and a bit of an undiscovered gem, it has a lot of accommodation options but is much smaller than Amalfi.
-It’s a romantic spot for lots of beach time and is a central location on the Amalfi Coast Drive between the towns of Positano and Amalfi.

 Hotel Onda Verde

 An absolutely beautiful 4-star hotel comprised of 5 villas with a total of 25 rooms.
 There are local beach clubs located 50 meters below the hotel.

 One of the hotel’s terraces has a pool and deck chairs and is set in a lovely garden.
 Directly below the hotel are landing stages for boats that go daily to Positano, Capri, and Ischia.

 Make sure to get a room with a terrace and sea view!